 Take advantage of hands-on and virtual activities like the County of San Diego-sponsored mobile Splash Science Lab, Patch Program for various youth groups, and educational and colorful posters and workbooks.
 Teaching young people about the water cycle and pollution prevention inspires them to become water protection advocates.
 Visit the SDCWA webpage for a complete list of school and teacher resources to educate students and help teachers meet instructional requirements for STEM education.

 The EPA’s student learning webpage has homework resources, lesson plans and project ideas, pollution prevention materials, and community service project opportunities to educate kids on water pollution, acid rain, and water quality.
 Empower your students to protect San Diego County’s waterways with these easy-to-use resources.
 Also check out these case studies of community service projects across the country for inspiration.

-For additional resources on water pollution prevention, visit the County’s Watershed Protection Program Educational Handouts webpage.
+For additional resources on water pollution prevention, visit the County’s Watershed Protection Program Educational Resources webpage.